 An insulator is what it manages to isolate: that is, it manages to make an element stand out or to prevent the passage of electricity, heat or something else.
-According to DigoPaul, acoustic, meanwhile, can be linked to the branch of physics focused on the generation, propagation and reception of sounds.
+Acoustic, meanwhile, can be linked to the branch of physics focused on the generation, propagation and reception of sounds.

 All these ideas help us understand what an acoustic insulator is.
 It is a material that has the ability to block or hinder the passage of sound.
 Acoustic insulation, in this way, can prevent sounds from leaving an environment and external sounds from entering that environment.